emqx/emqx-docs/en_US/deploy/cluster/rebalancing.md

 Rebalance stopped
 ```

-## Start/Stop Rebalancing via HTTP API
+### Start/Stop Rebalancing via HTTP API

 All the operations available from the CLI are also available from the API.
 Start/stop commands require a node as a parameter.
 For details, see [API Docs](https://docs.emqx.com/en/enterprise/v5.0/admin/api-docs.html).

 ## Integrate Load Balancer

-During evacuation/rebalance, it is up to the user to provide the necessary configuration for the load balancer (if any).
-This configuration should help disconnected clients to be directed to the recipient nodes when they reconnect.
-Without such a configuration, there may be an excess number of disconnections.

-To assist in creating that configuration, EMQX provides a health check API for load balancers:
+Users can integrate a load balancer to perform evacuation/rebalancing.
+When a disconnected client attempts to reconnect, the load balancer will redirect it to the recipient nodes based on the current status of backend nodes.
+Users need to configure health check parameters for integrating the load balancer; otherwise, there can be an excess number of disconnections.
+To assist in creating this configuration, EMQX provides a health check REST API:

 `GET /api/v5/load_rebalance/availability_check`

-They respond with 503 HTTP code for the donor or evacuated nodes and 200 HTTP code for nodes operating normally and receiving connections.
+The health check responds with HTTP code 503 for the donor or evacuated nodes and HTTP code 200 for nodes operating normally and receiving connections.

-For example, for an EMQX cluster with 3 nodes and MQTT listeners on ports 3001, 3002, and 3003, and REST API ports 5001, 5002, and 5003, you can use the following configuration:
+For example, you can use the following configuration for HAProxy and an EMQX cluster with 3 nodes, with the MQTT listeners on ports 3001, 3002, and 3003, and REST API ports on 5001, 5002, and 5003:

 ```bash
 defaults